 Most brides struggle with what to look for in a wedding photography contract.
 Contracts are stressful, but they are also necessary.
 Especially when you are hiring someone to capture your special day, you need to take care of the legal aspect and cover your bases.
 As much as we hate reading the terms and conditions, it is crucial to know what we are signing for.
 Here are a few quick tips for you to know what you should look for when you are signing your wedding photographer’s contract:

-This is another thing to look for in a wedding photography contract.
+This is another thing to look for in a the contract with your wedding photographer.
 Some photographers, including me, have a specific clause about having other photographers at the wedding.
 Communication can avoid surprises and mistakes.
 If you plan on having another photographer at your wedding, talk to your photographer, or see if they have anything regarding that in their contract.